ksator/EVPN_DCI_automation/README.md

 The Ansible playbooks and Python scripts in  this repository are tested automatically by [**Travis CI**](https://travis-ci.org/ksator/EVPN_DCI_automation).
 Travis CI is notified by github at each git push and pull request events.
 This triggers new builds.
 The files [**.travis.yml**](https://github.com/ksator/EVPN_DCI_automation/blob/master/.travis.yml) and [**requirements.txt**](https://github.com/ksator/EVPN_DCI_automation/blob/master/requirements.txt) at the root of this repository are used for this.
-For ansible playbooks that doesnt interact with Junos devices, they are run.
+For ansible playbooks that doesnt interact with Junos devices, they are executed.
+If there is a syntax error, Travis will fail the build.
 The command ansible-playbook has a built in option to check only the playbook's syntax (--syntax-check).
 This is how Travis is testing the playbooks that interact with Junos.
 Travis CI doesnt actually connect to the devices.
 If there is a syntax error, Travis will fail the build.
 The same logic is applied to the python scripts.